scalameta/metals/docs/editors/sublime.md

 ## Known issues

-- The Sublime Text client does not implement `window/showMessageRequest` making it necessary to import the build via the browser instead of inside the editor.
-  See [LSP#474](https://github.com/tomv564/LSP/pull/474) for a pending fix.
 - The Sublime Text client uses an alert window for `window/showMessage` that prevents you from editing code so Metals uses `window/logMessage` instead.